V-Bhavsar/Natural-Selection-Simulator/README.md

 3) How far they can sense nutrition
 4) How far they can see diseases

+The red and green rings around the entities show how far they can sense nutrition and disease.

 The entities move around the ecosystem trying to consume nutrition and avoid encountering diseases.
 Nutrition increases health, and diseases decrease health.
 Health also decreases with time.

 There is a very small probability during each iteration that an entity will reproduce (produce a clone of itself with the same values for its genes with possibilities of tiny mutations).

-Based on the work of Daniel Shiffman, the idea is that the entities with the stronger genes will survive for a longer period of time, and thus, have a higher probability of reproducing.
+Based on the work of Daniel Shiffman, the idea is that the entities with the stronger genes will survive for a longer period of time, and thus, have a higher probability of reproducing while the weaker entities will die out.
 Eventually, if the entire species does not die out, we should see all the species having very strong genes; hence, portraying evolution through natural selection.